 Or, you can lay them down flat in a drawer.
 That's what I do.
 When I need a bag, I first check my tubes for a used bag before taking a new one.
 It's an efficient system that's easy to maintain.

-That's the 1 ft. bar that I haved stepped over.
+That's the 1 ft. bar that I have stepped over.
 A small step, but a step nevertheless, to waste less and be kinder to our beautiful Earth.

 Have you taken any small steps to conserve in your home?
-It's almost Earth Day--a good time to share ideas.
 Tell me what you're doing.

 Make it a yummy Earth Day!